Epiforge/Extensions/Design/direct-subscription.md

 There is also an asymmetry in the two `PropertyChanged` handlers which the fast path has to reproduce rather than tidy up: the member's acts when the reported name is its own **or is null or empty**, the index's acts only on an exact name match.
 That is why the plan names two property-changed kinds instead of one.

-### Deferred branches, and why the contract's first sentence changed
+### Deferred branches, and why four node kinds are refused

 The subscription-set instrument found this on its first run, which is the entire argument for having built it before the execution path.

-**A node subscribes when it evaluates, not when it is constructed**, and four node types construct children they do not evaluate:
+**A node subscribes when it evaluates, not when it is constructed**, and four node kinds construct children they do not evaluate:

 - `ObservableConditionalExpression` creates *both* branches with evaluation deferred, unconditionally
-- `ObservableBinaryExpression` creates its right operand deferred for `Coalesce`, and for `AndAlso` and `OrElse` over `bool`
+- `ObservableBinaryExpression` creates its right operand deferred for `Coalesce`, and for `AndAlso` and `OrElse` when the node's type is `bool`

 Reading a deferred node's `Evaluation` forces it, once, and clears the flag for good.
 So `subject => subject.Rank > 0 ? other.Rank : subject.Score`, observed while `Rank` is zero, subscribes to `subject` twice and **to `other` not at all**.
-Set `Rank` to one and the graph subscribes to `other` — and never lets go of it when the condition flips back, because the deferral flag is already spent.

-The graph's subscription set is therefore not a property of the expression.
-It is a property of the expression *and its history*: it starts as a subset, grows monotonically as branches are taken, and settles at the full static set.
-A fast path, which resolves its subscriptions once, would take that full set immediately.
+Set `Rank` to one and the graph subscribes to `other` — and never lets go when the condition flips back, because the deferral is spent.
+The graph's subscription set is thus a property of the expression *and its history*: a subset at first, growing monotonically, settling at the full static set.

-**The decision is to accept the superset, and it weakens the contract.** The reasoning, in the order it matters:

-The fatal direction stays closed.
-The plan is never a proper subset of the graph's set at any moment, so there is no instant at which the fast path is blind to something the graph can see.
-Silent staleness remains impossible.

-The excess is bounded and monotone — exactly the branches not yet taken — and it produces no extra notification to any consumer, because the wrapper compares evaluations before announcing.
-A change to an input only an untaken branch reads causes the fast path to re-run the lambda and arrive at the same answer, and the answer is not announced.

-What it does produce is extra *evaluations*, and eligible expressions are not pure.
-This repository's own `TestPerson.Name` increments a counter and raises notifications for `NameGets` from its getter.
-So the excess is observable in principle.
-It widens the Purity hazard already recorded below rather than introducing a new one.

-The alternative was refusing `Conditional`, `Coalesce`, `AndAlso` and `OrElse` outright, which removes conjunctive predicates — which is to say most real predicates — from the eligible set.
-By this document's own hierarchy a superset costs performance, the same category as refusing; refusing pays that cost always, the superset pays it only until a branch is first taken.

-This is the one place where the mechanism is permitted to do more than the graph rather than less, it is named, and it should not be extended to a second place without an argument this explicit.
+The first response to this was to accept the superset and weaken the contract to "never fewer, and equal at steady state."
+That was wrong, and the reasoning that overturned it is worth keeping, because the flaw was not in the direction of the error but in what counts as an error at all.

+**Extra subscriptions are not extra work.
+They are extra evaluations of the taken branch, and evaluation is not free of consequence here.** A compiled delegate short-circuits exactly as C# does, so the fast path never evaluates the untaken branch — that much is fine.
+But when an input only the untaken branch reads changes, the fast path wakes and re-invokes the delegate, which evaluates *the taken branch*, calling its getters.
+The graph, not subscribed, sleeps through it.

+Two consequences follow, and both are visible to consumers:

+**Getters have side effects, including notifications of their own.** This repository's `TestPerson.Name` raises `PropertyChanging` and `PropertyChanged` for `NameGets` from inside its getter.
+An extra evaluation therefore makes the observed object announce a change to anyone watching it — not only to this observation.
+Nothing about the wrapper's compare-then-notify contains that; it escapes into the application.

+**A faulting taken branch produces a new exception object each time.** The wrapper compares faults by reference, so a re-evaluation that throws afresh is a changed evaluation and *is* announced.
+An observation whose taken branch faults would therefore raise notifications, at moments the graph is silent, driven by changes to an input the expression is not currently reading.

+Neither of these is silent staleness, and both are narrow.
+But the standard is not "is the failure survivable."
+It is whether the mechanism can be relied upon to do nothing the graph would not, and here it cannot. **So `Conditional`, `Coalesce`, and `AndAlso` and `OrElse` over `bool` are refused**, reported as `DeferredBranch`, and the contract's original sentence stands unamended.

+The refusal mirrors the graph's own condition rather than approximating it: `AndAlso` and `OrElse` are refused only when the node's type is `bool`, because that is exactly when `ObservableBinaryExpression` defers.
+A lifted `bool?` conjunction is not deferred and is not refused.

+There is an escape hatch worth telling callers about.
+The non-short-circuiting `&` and `|` are not deferred by the graph, so `person => person.A > 0 & person.B > 0` remains eligible where the `&&` form does not.
+That is a real choice a caller can make when they know both operands are cheap and safe to evaluate, and it is the kind of thing a visible cost model exists to let them make.

+`TheGraphDoesNotSubscribeToAnUntakenBranchUntilItIsTaken` remains as a test, pinning the graph behaviour at two subscriptions before the branch is taken and three after, so the reason for the refusal cannot quietly stop being true.

 Two things follow immediately.